top of page

 Article published in Business Ghana, 9 February 2024, online available here.

-The continuous use of charcoal as a primary energy source of fuel is affecting the clean energy transition efforts of the country.
+The continuous use of charcoal as a primary energy source of fuel is affecting the country's clean energy transition efforts.

-The over-reliance on such traditional energy sources for cooking was contributing significantly to heavy pollution, with relative consequences for humans and the environment.
+The over-reliance on such traditional energy sources for cooking contributed significantly to heavy pollution, with relative consequences for humans and the environment.
 A researcher at the University of Environment and Sustainable Development, Ghana, and Future Africa Institute, University of Pretoria, Dr Kwame Adjei-Mantey, attributed the situation to a lack of environmental awareness.
-Dr Adjei-Mantey was presenting the outcome of a research that examined environmental consciousness in households in the country and how it relates to the energy transition situation at an event in Accra.
+Dr Adjei-Mantey presented the outcome of a research that examined environmental consciousness in households in the country and how it relates to the energy transition situation at an event in Accra.

 Research Outcome

 The 2021 census by the Ghana Statistical Service revealed that about 54 per cent of households either used wood or charcoal for cooking, while more than 60 per cent of the population also used traditional sources of energy for cooking.
-“The research showed that issues of the environment such as climate change and global warming for most people are very remote or far from them, and so they are not aware of these issues.
+“The research showed that environmental issues such as climate change and global warming are very remote or far from most people, so they are unaware of these issues.

 Dr Kwame Adjei-Mantey (Front: 4th from left), economist and lecturer at the University of Environment and Sustainable Development, Somanya, with some of the participants in the research and policy engagements workshop at the University of Ghana, Legon.